FallAngel1337/opm/README.md

 </p>

-A `apt`-like system's package manager written in Rust for many operation systems distributions packages (See [supported-packages](#supported-packages)).
+A `apt`-like systems package manager written in Rust for many operating systems packages.
+(See [supported-packages](#supported-packages)).
 It provides either a higher level interface and a low-level one for those who want to build and inspect the packages.
 This package manager aims to be universal/generic and simple.